microsoft/WhatTheHack/058-PowerPlatformBasics/Student/Challenge-01.md

 In this challenge the team will discuss the value proposition of Power Platform, design a solution, and install system requirements.
 You will choose a platform for Tailspin Toys and provision the Power Platform environment and necessary licenses.

+### Student Resources

+Your coach will provide you with a `Resources.zip` file that contains resource files you will use to complete some of the challenges for this hack.
+You should unpack the `Resources.zip` file on your workstation.
+The challenges will refer to files and relative folder paths from wherever you unpack the Zip file.

 ### Choose the platform and build environment

 - Answer the question:  What platform will you choose and why?